esper-io/console_docs/docs/devices-groups/blueprint-settings.md

 This setting will enable/disable the notification bar on the device.

+Notification Disabled:

+1. App running in Kiosk Mode: Only the Kiosk app will be visible along with the back key in the navigation bar.
+No status bar also.

+2. App running in multi App Mode: The status bar will be visible along with the Navigation bar.

+Notification Enabled

+1. App running in Kiosk mode: The status bar will be visible along with the Kiosk app.
+No drop-down to view notifications.

+2. App running in multi App Mode: The status bar and a notification bar will be shown along with a drop-down to show Notifications.

+You may choose to leave this setting On if you request bug report submissions from device users.
+User bug report requests from Esper must be sent via the notification bar.

 ### Home Screen Wallpaper

 You can upload wallpaper files in either the portrait or the landscape mode.
 Click upload and browse a file up to 5MB in size.